: E. ferus

 There are over 400 horse breeds around the world.

-Thoroughbreds are one of the best-known horse breeds because of their popularity with horse racing.
+Thoroughbreds are one of the best-known horse breeds because of their popularity in horse racing.

 A horse can walk between 3.1 and 5 miles per hour.